RustyRoad/RustyRoad/README.md

 <!-- Alert letting the user know to use the release candidate or the cargo crate.
 Not to use master as it is still in development -->

 > Note: Rusty Road is still in development.
 Please use the release candidate or the cargo crate.
-Do not use master for production purposes.
+Do not use main for production purposes.
 It is still under heavy development and is not ready for production use.

 This version is 0.1.8-beta.
 It is a release candidate.
 It contains fixes for the database connection strings specfially PostgreSQL.
 It should now work on any database conection including a remote one.